Large Polyp Stony Corals

 LPS corals can survive on light alone through photosynthesis, but many benefit from supplemental feeding.
 Their large, fleshy polyps are capable of capturing food like mysis shrimp, reef roids, or other fine particulate foods.
 Feeding can encourage faster growth, better color, and fuller polyp extension in many species.

-Not all LPS corals respond to target feeding, so it's best to research the individual needs of each type.
+Not all LPS corals respond the same to target feeding, so it's best to research the individual needs of each type.

 What water flow do LPS corals prefer?